-According to a report issued by the China Internet Network Information Center ("CNNIC"), the total number of Internet users in China had reached 564 million by December 31, 2012.
-The CNNIC report stated that the number of mobile Internet users in China had reached 420 million, indicating that mobile Internet has become the top channel for Internet users to access Websites in China, exceeding the number of desktop computer Internet users in China by 22 million.
+The Internet and Internet-related markets in China continued to evolve rapidly during the first half of 2013.
+According to a semiannual report issued by the China Internet Network Information Center ("CNNIC"), the total number of Internet users in China had reached 591 million by June 30, 2013, an increase of 26.6 million from the end of 2012.
+The CNNIC also reported that the number of mobile Internet users in China had reached 464 million by June 30, 2013, an increase of 43.8 million from the end of 2012, exceeding the 411 million desktop computer Internet users as of June 30, 2013, which is an indication that mobile Internet is becoming the top channel for Internet users to consume online content in China.
 We believe that this large and expanding user base will continue to provide significant opportunities to expand our product offerings and to explore new revenue streams.

-In China, online video is a top Internet application, with over 370 million users by December 31, 2012, according to CNNIC.
+In China, online video is a top Internet application, with over 389 million users as of June 30, 2013, according to CNNIC.
 We expect that brand advertisers will continue to allocate more advertising dollars to online video in order to exploit this growing market.
-In early 2012, to better employ market opportunities, we made a strategic decision to set up a dedicated advertising sales force for our online video business.
-In the fourth quarter of 2012, while we continue the restructuring of our video division, we completed the establishment of a dedicated video sales team and the transition was smooth.
-This new team is now fully functioning, and was able to start 2013 with sequential revenue growth in a traditionally slow first quarter.
+To better employ market opportunities, we set up a dedicated advertising sales force for our online video business in 2012.
 We expect growth in video advertising revenue to accelerate in 2013.